Cloodot

 • Description — what it does (1–500 characters)

-• Prompt — tell the AI when and how to use this skill (1–2000 characters)
+• Prompt — tell the AI agent when and how to use this skill (1–2000 characters)

 • KindEXECUTE (performs an action) or SEARCH (retrieves data)